Books

 Oldest San Francisco

 Oldest San Francisco features stories of the institutions that helped make San Francisco the place it is today, a forward-looking city with a strong sense of its past.
-Published by Reedy Press, the book details certain American firsts: found here are the stories of the oldest American senior center, community-run suicide hotline and athletic club.
+Published by Reedy Press, the book details certain American firsts: found here are the stories of the oldest American senior center, community-run suicide hotline, and athletic club.

-It has pieces on the city’s oldest book store, bike shop and building; the oldest mattress-maker, auto shop and scientific institution; the oldest Cathedral, synagogue and recording studio; the oldest department store, movie theater and opera company; the oldest hotel, funeral home and hat-maker.
+The book has pieces on the city’s oldest book store, bike shop and building; the oldest mattress-maker, auto shop and scientific institution; the oldest Cathedral, synagogue and recording studio; the oldest department store, movie theater and opera company; the oldest hotel, funeral home and hat-maker.

 Until It Shimmers